 Kidney Compatibility: Finding the Best Match

-When you need a kidney transplant, finding the best match can mean a more successful transplant.
-The better the match between the donor and recipient, the longer the transplanted kidney can last.
+When you need a kidney transplant, finding the best-matched living kidney donor can mean a more successful transplant.
+The better the match between the donor and the recipient, the longer the transplanted kidney is likely to last.

 How Does the NKR Find the Best Donor-Recipient Match for Kidney Transplants?